 Meet fire blight: a virulent bacteria that kills leaves, stems, fruit, whole branches and entire trees.
 But don’t fear, our Plant Health Care Department is ready to start the year by fighting off this destructive and predictable attacker.
-But take note!
 The most important tool in your arsenal against fire blight is timing.
 The only available defense is a preventative treatment that should be applied before the end of February to be effective.

 While many fruit trees are susceptible to fire blight, the most common victim in urban landscapes is the evergreen pear.
 Valued for its glossy green leaves and white blossoms that bloom before the start of spring, it is actually this early bloom that makes evergreen pears such an easy target for fire blight.
 Look for clusters of brown, dead leaves like in the following pictures.
 These are clear indicators of fire blight.